CYPRUS – South

 This tiny village church is called the Church of the Apostles, St Peter and St Paul.
 I ate at a small restaurant and had delicious dolmades.

 Machairas Monastery Nikitari.
-This lovely church has great wood columns, beams and ceiling, frescoes on the upper walls, a lovely bright iconostasis with gild, reds, and greens, carved pews, a great bishop’s chair, and mosaics on the outside walls.
+This lovely church has great wood columns, beams and ceilings, frescoes on the upper walls, a lovely bright iconostasis with gild, reds, and greens, carved pews, a great bishop’s chair, and mosaics on the outside walls.

 At another entrance is a small park with a large statue of a man holding binoculars and a gun beside a large eagle.